What To Look for When Buying the Best Scooter for a 7 or 8 Year Old?

 The good thing about this scooter is that it's strong and solid but it's fairly lightweight at 3.5kg.
 It's a sturdy, budget choice scooter for 7 and 8 year olds who want to attempt their first tricks at the skate park.

-Stunt Scooter Or A Scooter For Cruising?
+Stunt Scooter Or A Kick Scooter?

 Has your child expressed a desire to do tricks?